bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

-# BERTO BERTO BERTO THIS IS NOT FINISHED YET!!!

-# IF YOU CAN SEE THIS MESSAGE THEN THESE INSTRUCTIONS DON'T WORK YET!!!

 # Seagate Central Slot In v5.x Kernel
 A modern slot in Linux Kernel for the Seagate Central Single Drive NAS running stock Seagate Central firmware.